 The walking surfaces of White Plains, the Bronx, and all of Westchester County can be dangerous to navigate.
-When you walk on the sidewalks of New York, there are many factors that can lead to injuries, including conditions of the sidewalk and the negligence of a property owner.
+When you walk on the sidewalks of New York, there are many factors that can lead to sidewalk accident, including conditions of the sidewalk and the negligence of a property owner.
 The conditions of sidewalks can make for hazardous situations that can lead to serious injuries, including spinal cord injuries, bone fractures, concussions, and muscle damage.
 These injuries can lead to overwhelming medical bills and lost wages.

 The parking lots and parking garages of White Plains, the Bronx, and all of Westchester County allow easy access to a variety of commercial, public, and private properties, including office buildings, schools, shopping malls, apartments, and airports, just to name a few.
 Property owners are responsible for the conditions of their parking structures.
 They are liable to keep the surfaces reasonably free of hazards that can cause parking lot accidents.

 When you are walking the sidewalks and streets of White Plains, Westchester County, the Bronx, and New York City, snow and ice can cause dangerous conditions on the surface of walkways.
 In the bustling cities of the New York City metropolitan area, people are injured regularly because of snow and ice slip and falls.
 If you slip and fall, you could endure various serious injuries, some of which could have a lasting effect on your life.
 You could face injuries, including bone fractures, spinal cord injuries, and concussions.
 A slip and fall on snow and ice can physically and financially impact your life for years.